spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 The first and most obvious one is to leverage many of the features that slurm provides out of the box to avoid having to having to heterogenize your generators.

-- [Slurm arrays](https://marcc-hpc.github.io/tutorials/shortcourse_jobarrays.html) for scheduling parallel jobs
+- [Slurm arrays](https://marcc-hpc.github.io/tutorials/shortcourse_jobarrays.html) for scheduling parallel jobs:

 Example